markcoatsworth/readthedocs/docs/grid-computing/job-router.rst

    inventing a ClassAd attribute that the configuration utilizes in setting the policy for job identification, and the job defines this attribute to identify itself.
-If the invented attribute is called WantJobRouter, then the job identifies itself as a job that may be routed by placing in the submit description file:
+If the invented attribute is called ``WantJobRouter``, then the job identifies itself as a job that may be routed by placing in the submit description file:

    ::